Music of Switzerland: Late 20th century

 In the 1990s, many rappers and DJs started to influence Switzerland's musical scene.
 Such as Black Tiger from Basel was the first one to rap in a Swiss German dialect.
 Sens Unik from Renens (a suburb of Lausanne) are one of the most important rap groups, merging hip hop with influences from many other styles.
 Even their first EP included a track in Spanish, due to MC Carlos's Spanish and Galego heritage.
 Electronica is also part of the Swiss musical experience, Yello's first album came out in 1979, in the 1980s, Touch El Arab scored a hit in several European countries with the song "Muhammar".
 Producer Pat Jabbar from Basel established his own record company Barraka el Farnatshi in the late eighties, dedicated to music from the Arabic world (especially Morocco) mixed with dance music from the west.
-While most musicians’ works were based on contemporary Anglo-Saxon music, singer-songwriter Christine Lauterburg took up the traditional Swiss folk music and merged old domestic song with pop and electronic music elements.
+While most musicians' works were based on contemporary Anglo-Saxon music, singer-songwriter Christine Lauterburg took up the traditional Swiss folk music and merged old domestic song with pop and electronic music elements.
 With her version of the classic Swiss song "S'Vreneli vom Guggisberg", she triggered intense indignation as well as praise.

 One of the most popular Swiss singer and performance artists is DJ Bobo (born René Baumann).

 Emerging in the early 1990s, the band Gotthard evolved to become the leading Swiss rock group and one of the most acclaimed bands in Europe.
 With a total of 8 studio albums, 2 compilation albums and 2 live albums (one of which unplugged), they changed their style from hard rock to adult contemporary rock.
 They are presently very popular in Switzerland, but also in Germany, Austria, Italy and Brazil.
 Singer Steve Lee was killed in a motorcycle accident on October 5, 2010.
 Nic Maeder joined the band and in 2012, they toured around the world with their new album Firebirth.

 21st century

 Some Swiss musicians actually enjoy a worldwide reputation, with commercial success.
 Helvetic electronic music plays a great role (house and dance music particularly), because of some artists like DJ Antoine, Remady, Yves Larock, or Mike Candys.
-Some popular Swiss acts today are the Neue Deutsche Härte band Metallspürhunde, The Dandies, Paysage d'Hiver, Man-L and the Celtic metal band Eluveitie.
+Some popular Swiss acts today are the Neue Deutsche Härte band Metallspürhunde, The Dandies, Paysage d'Hiver, rock band 7 Dollar Taxi with Ralph Zöllig who plays the keyboard, Man-L and the Celtic metal band Eluveitie.
 Thomas Gabriel Fischer recently split up Celtic Frost and formed a new group, Triptykon, playing a black/doom style similar to recent Celtic Frost material.

 In 2010, Swiss mathcore band Knut released their 4th full-length album, Wonder, on Hydra Head Records.